You are still sent.

 Use every opportunity to develop leaders.

 Throughout this phase you are looking for students with a calling to reach their friends.
 Everything you’re doing in this phase is an opportunity to empower new students.
 Coach them to invite their friends, share their story, and lead parts of the conversation.
-Help them network map their connections on campus and empower them to start their own Jesus Encounter groups.
+Help them network map their connections on campus and empower them to start their own Encounters with Jesus groups.

 Here are a few practical activities and skills you can use to equip and empower students.